-It’s crucial to keep your buyer personas front and centre throughout the content creation process.
-Who are you writing for?
+Another great tip is to keep your buyer personas front and centre throughout the content creation process.
 Are they CEOs, Engineers, Procurement Managers, Designers?
 What are their interests, their challenges and their motivations and their pain points?
 What are their preferences and habits in terms of how they consume content?
 Are they looking for in-depth information which they can take in at their leisure or do they prefer a more concise read which provides succinct answers to key questions?

 While it’s tempting to use your content offerings to sell your services, brand or products, try and avoid focusing too soon on the “what” of what you do.
 Any overt selling will be much better received further down the buyer’s journey, once your prospects feel ready to make decisions.
 In the meantime, aim to concentrate your efforts on creating content that satisfies their queries, curiosities, objections or pain points.